Fathers and Sons, Righteous riffs

 Waddled over to the counter and heaved it up there himself.

-“I see you brought your helper,” the freshly logged-in person behind the counter said to the mom.
+“I see you brought your helper,” said the freshly logged-in counter person.

-“She can’t lift with her one arm, so I have to carry things,” he said.
+“She can’t lift with her one arm, so I have to carry things,” said the boy, carrying the conversation as responsibly as he did the box.

-Over the next couple minutes of the transaction, the adults left space for the boy’s participation, which he filled to overflowing.
+Over the next couple minutes of the transaction, the adults left space for the boy’s participation.

 He complemented the clerk on her gift cards, relaying how he wanted a dollar one, but his Mom said it was better to buy credits online.